Skip to main content

 What past participants have said about the workshops

-We recently evaluated the effectiveness of the groundwater models and the workshops that have been conducted over the past 10 years.
+We recently evaluated the effectiveness of the groundwater models and the workshops that have been conducted in the past.
 Click here to view the Executive Summary

 Workshop Resources: